VERIFY BEFORE RELYING

 The retaker gap is not random.
 It is the predictable outcome of repeating an approach that already failed.

 The students who break this pattern are the ones who change something.
 They switch to scenario-based practice questions.
-They drill specifically on the topics their score report flagged.
+They drill the topics their practice history or exam review exposed.
 They take timed full-length practice exams instead of re-reading notes.
 They stop studying passively and start testing themselves under real conditions.

-The exam did not change between their first and second attempt.
+The tested skills did not change between attempts.
 Their approach did.

 The state average includes everyone.
 You do not have to be average.
 Students who follow a structured, weighted study plan should not interpret the average as destiny.